-- High-level application architecture diagram shows the components, their relationships, layers, and indicates dependencies.
-For even clearer picture, it’s important to group app layers into logical categories (for example, service layer, data layer, business layer, etc.)
+- A high-level application architecture diagram shows the components, their relationships, and layers, and indicates dependencies.
+For an even clearer picture, it’s important to group app layers into logical categories (for example, service layer, data layer, business layer, etc.)

-- Integration architecture diagram shows how third parties can and will be integrated into the system.
+- The integration architecture diagram shows how third parties can and will be integrated into the system.
 Security and system management are also shown.

-- Deployment architecture diagram aims to streamline the planning process for upgrades and system optimization.
+- The deployment architecture diagram aims to streamline the planning process for upgrades and system optimization.
 This type of architecture is critical when you have an enterprise-level product and need to allocate resources accordingly.
-DevOps (Development + Operations) architecture diagram is similar to deployment one because it also visualizes the process flow.
+DevOps (Development + Operations) architecture diagram is similar to the deployment one because it also visualizes the process flow.

-- Data architecture diagram visualizes data flow – how it is collected, processed, used, and stored.
+- A data architecture diagram visualizes data flow – how it is collected, processed, used, and stored.